-Having seen what a tremendous increase in maximum range (4 times farther range) repairing the antenna in the RC car could make, I was
+Previously I observed a tremendous increase in maximum range (4 times farther range) from repairing the antenna in the RC car.

-curious what could be characterized and improved for my RC helicopter
+I was therefore curious what could be characterized and improved for my RC helicopter maximum control range.

 This is a $50 unit by Interactive Toys, FCC ID